dottxt-ai/outlines/README.md

 - [x] 📝 [Grammar-guided generation](#using-context-free-grammars-to-guide-generation)
 - [x] 🐍 Interleave completions with loops, conditionals, and custom Python functions
 - [x] 💾 Caching of generations
+- [x] 🗂️ Batched inference

+Outlines 〰 has new releases and features coming every week.
+Make sure to ⭐ star and 👀 watch this repository, follow [@dottxtai][twitter] to stay up to date!

 ## Guided generation